 If you can't drive away from the scene or someone's hurt, the crash is serious enough to call the police there and then.

-You should also call the police to the scene if your cars are stuck in a dangerous spot on the road (such as a blind bend) or if the accident is obstructing traffic.
-Call 999 for emergencies and 101 for non-emergencies.
+You should also call the police if your cars are stuck in a dangerous spot on the road (such as a blind bend) or if the accident is obstructing traffic.

 On the other hand if both cars can be driven away from the scene, no one's injured and drivers have exchanged details, you don't need to call the police immediately - you can do so later.